 What about travel?

-Before you make travel plans be sure to double check any rules pertaining to your destination and mode of transportation.
-Several countries and states have travel restrictions or guidelines in place that could affect your trip — the same goes for airlines.
-It’s also important to note that “travel increases your chance of getting and spreading COVID-19” and that “staying home is the best way to protect yourself and others” from the virus, the CDC says.
+Before you make travel plans, be sure to double-check any rules pertaining to your destination and mode of transportation.
+Many countries and states have travel restrictions or guidelines in place that could affect your trip — the same goes for airlines.
+AARP has a list of coronavirus restrictions in every state.
+Plus, the CDC has country-specific travel recommendations based on COVID-19 risk levels.

 People with COVID-19 have reported a wide range of symptoms that typically appear two to 14 days after exposure to the virus.
 Here is the latest list of symptoms, according to the CDC: